Sma1033/sdm_on_musicgen/README.md

 Our results show:
 - Existing MIA methods from text transfer poorly to music generation.
 - SDM consistently outperforms baselines across multiple genres.
-- We release metadata, processed features, and code to enable reproducibility.
+- We release metadata, and code to enable reproducibility.

 ---